Web development

 Using NI

-This command installs React using the correct package manager (npm
+This command installs React using the correct package manager (npm, yarn, pnpm, or bun).

 This command runs the start script using the correct package manager.